dzlab/coursera/MLOps Specialization/Course 4/Week 2/README.md

 #### NoSQL Databases Caching and Feature Lookup
 Fast data cashing is usually achieved using NoSQL databases on memory cashing.
 ![image](https://user-images.githubusercontent.com/1645304/133180369-b65dfb1e-f2ce-4133-88d4-eb49e25b73f9.png)

+### Quiz Online Inference
+**1. Question 1**

+What are the main features of prediction from online inference?
+(Select all that apply)

+- [x] They are generated in real-time upon request.
+- [x] They are based on a single data observation at runtime.
+- [x] They can be made at any time of the day on demand.
+- [ ] They are produced for all the data points at once.

+**2. Question 2**

+In which area of online inference is a model artifact and model run created to reduce memory consumption and latency?

+- [ ] Infrastructure
+- [ ] Model Architecture
+- [x] Model Compilation

+**3. Question 3**

+True or False: Fast data caching using NoSQL databases is a cheap way of optimizing inference.

+- [ ] True
+- [x] False

+### Reading Ungraded Lab - Latency testing with Docker Compose and Locust
+During this lab you will work with Docker Compose and Locust to perform load testing on the servers you coded in the previous ungraded lab.

+Follow this [link](https://github.com/https-deeplearning-ai/machine-learning-engineering-for-production-public/blob/main/course4/week2-ungraded-labs/C4_W2_Lab_3_Latency_Test_Compose/README.md) to start the lab!